litmusautomation/imc-gcp-marketplace/docs/create-infra-from-cli.md

-# Use the command-line to create the MC's dependencies
+# Use the command line to create the MC's dependencies

 The MC is dependent on a GKE cluster and GCP services.
 They may be created from the command-line using the `gcloud` command (alternatively, you may use the [Terraform](/docs/create-infra-from-terraform.md)).